XelerT/hashtable/README.md

 </pre>

 Time performance boost is 11% and percentage of cache-misses increased by 0.3%.
+By that we overtake our previous measurements and get an advantage from words alignment.

 ## Assembler optimisation